Ayehu/custom-activities/Box/BoxRemoveUserFromGroup/README.md

 using Box.V2.JWTAuth;
 using Box.V2.Models.Request;

-### Mandatory fields when adding a user to a group:
+### Mandatory fields when removing a user to a group:
 **UserId**			- User e-mail to impersonate
 **ClientId**		- Data contained in config.json file.
 **ClientSecret**	- Data contained in config.json file.